kapoorumesh23388-kanche/kancheking/TOURNAMENT_MARBLE_SYSTEM.md

   ↓
 User.tournamentWinnings visible in account
 Shows: "🏆 250,000 Winning Marbles - Temp Display"
-Message: "Will convert to points when tournament ends"
+Message: "Will convert to 1 lakh (100,000) points when tournament ends"

 ═══════════════════════════════════════════════